 Nose

 The initial aroma is delicate, with a floral note reminiscent of violets and a fruity character dominated by raspberry.
-As it breathes, the wine takes on a rich, full-bodied character
+As it breathes, the wine takes on a greater depth.

 Palate

-The attack on the palate is characterized by a combination of suppleness and directness, with a very refined character.
+The initial taste is characterized by a combination of suppleness and directness, with a very refined character.
 The structure is firm, and the tannins are well-defined even when the wine is young.
-The pronounced liveliness brings vibrancy to the texture, which unfolds delicately into a very long finish.
+The pronounced liveliness brings the texture to life, which unfolds delicately into a very long finish.
 The fullness and graceful viscosity create a most harmonious mouthfeel.

 Serve